IVF Success After Endometriosis | Nicole's Story

 After her surgery, Nicole focused on letting her body rest and recover before they moved ahead with their first frozen embryo transfer in March 2021.
 After their transfer, they waited to see if their little embryo had successfully implanted.
 "That two-week wait was the longest of my life, but then we got the call that changed our lives forever," she says.

-"Being told we were finally pregnant and seeing our son's little heartbeat flicker for the first time on ultrasound was so incredible," Nicole remembers.
-And while pregnancy after infertility can be both exciting and challenging for many fertility patients, getting to hold that long-awaited baby in your arms is always worth the wait.
+"Being told we were finally pregnant and seeing that little heartbeat flicker for the first time on ultrasound was so incredible," Nicole remembers.
+And while pregnancy after infertility can be both exciting and challenging for many fertility patients, getting to hold that long-awaited baby in your arms is always worth it.

 The Emotional Impact of Infertility

-When she looks back at her fertility journey, Nicole remembers feeling incredibly isolated as she and Steven navigated how to share what they were going through.
+When she looks back at their journey, Nicole remembers feeling incredibly isolated as she and Steven navigated how to share what they were going through.

 Where are they now?

-Their baby boy Alexander is now eight months old, and Nicole and Steven are soaking it all up and enjoying every second of parenthood.
-As for what's next, Nicole hints that they plan to return to Illume in the summer of 2023 to do another embryo transfer in the hopes of giving Alexander a sibling!
+Their son Alexander is now a toddler, and Nicole and Steven are enjoying every second of parenthood.
+As for what's next, Nicole hints that they plan to return to Illume to do another embryo transfer soon in the hopes of giving Alexander a sibling!

 "Trust your doctors and do everything in your power to protect your peace," Nicole advises.
 "Whether that be speaking openly with your support system or choosing to stay private about your journey."